Monterey Bay, California

 Selecting the right type of Standby LC (based on how it is worded, also called “verbiage”) and the source of it is crucial for your business.
 Handy CAP guarantee sourcing tips

 The “right” choice largely depends on your business needs and how strong you are financially.
 If your business has revenue and a good credit history with your bank, it’s often better to go with your familiar, local bank for issuing an SbLC, though this is not required.
 Any licensed bank will do, and the stronger their credit rating the better.
-Download and fill in our pre-approved MS Word Standby LC template and Email or upload it when you apply for funding (quick form).
+Download and fill in our pre-approved MS Word Standby LC templates and Email or upload it when you apply for funding (quick form).
 Need context?
 Here are the simple steps.

 If not, and you do not financial depth, do not give up.
 Our mission is about access to funding, where In3CAP makes full-leverage project financing available for the social and/or environmental impacts they deliver.
 For companies seeking project finance via In3’s CAP funding, there are many (possibly too many) options.
 This may take some creativity.
 Keeping above the fray until you’re clear which option(s) will work best is part of why In3 offers free guides to proceed with a brief exploration of this choice between …

-- Bringing an asset-backed SbLC for ~35-70% of the budget if you can obtain one through your bank.
+1. Bringing an asset-backed SbLC for ~35-70% of the budget if you can obtain one through your bank.

 Ask us or your registered In3 Affiliate if you need assistance.